You are on our United Kingdom site

 Currently, there is not an outright ban on the practice of fire and rehire or fire and replace.
 However, using this method to change terms and conditions of employment is considered a last resort and is usually a higher risk strategy given the ability for employment tribunals to increase awards (such as a protective award) for an employer’s failure to comply with the Code of Practice on dismissal and re-engagement brought into force in July 2024.

-However, as a result of the same consultation, an amendment to the Employment Rights Bill has been made that will double the maximum protective award for collective redundancy consultation from 90 to 180 days.
+Furthermore, following a Government Consultation last year, the Government has now decided not to take forward its original proposal to introduce the right for employees to apply for ‘interim relief’ when making a claim for unfair dismissal in a fire and re-hire scenario.
+However, because of the same consultation, an amendment to the Employment Rights Bill was made which will double the maximum protective award for collective redundancy consultation from 90 to 180 days.
 See the Redundancy collective consultation section for more details.

 Timing and developments